 Sensory Integration Assessment, like all OT Assessment should consist of the accumulation of information from a range of sources as well as clinical observations, typically a range of alternative tools/methods might be used.
 Foe example some clients might or might not be able to complete the 'gold standard' standardised assessment the Sensory Integration and Praxis Test.
 A therapist should be able to describe assessment tool choice, as part of their clinical reasoning.

 SI practice is considered to be an extended scope of practice by the British Association of Occupational Therapy/College of OT, ie requiring post qualification training.
-SI Network (UK and Ireland) as the UK and Ireland's main recognised provider of this, works alongside ICE-SI (The International Coalition for Education in Sensory Integration) - an international body that aspires to maintain excellence in Sensory Integration Education for therapists and in developing courses and postgraduate modules has subscribed to ICE -SI recommendations for minimum standards of education for therapists in order to ensure safety in practice.
+Sensory Integration Education, the main recognised provider of this, works alongside ICE-SI (The International Coalition for Education in Sensory Integration) - an international body that aspires to maintain excellence in Sensory Integration Education for therapists and in developing courses and postgraduate modules has subscribed to ICE -SI recommendations for minimum standards of education for therapists in order to ensure safety in practice.

 Sensory integration assessment for Adults